-Within this complicated landscape of real and conjectured security risks, the NTRU Prime team has focused attention on several specific issues.
-One such issue is the choice of the NTRU Prime ring (rather than a cyclotomic ring), which is claimed to eliminate the possibility of certain kinds of algebraic attacks.
-To date, most work on cryptanalysis of algebraically-structured lattices (see Appendix B) has focused on cyclotomic rings, because they are widely used, and simpler to analyze.
+One particular issue is the choice of the NTRU Prime ring (rather than a cyclotomic ring), which is claimed to eliminate the possibility of certain kinds of algebraic attacks.
+To date, most work on the cryptanalysis of algebraically structured lattices (see Appendix C) has focused on cyclotomic rings, because they are widely used and simpler to analyze.
 Relatively little is known about the security of cryptographic schemes that use the NTRU Prime ring.